Skip to content

 Bottom line

 This guide is general information, not tax advice.
-A free tax site, a qualified tax preparer, the IRS, or the WV Tax Division can help with your exact return.
+For your exact return, use a free tax site, a qualified tax preparer, the IRS, or the WV Tax Division before you make a filing decision.

 Need help fast?

 If you missed the April 15, 2026 deadline for your 2025 return, do not ignore it.
 You can still file.
-If you requested an extension on time, the IRS and West Virginia extension deadline is October 15, 2026.
+If you sent an extension request on time, the West Virginia filing season page says the extension deadline is October 15, 2026.
 An extension gives more time to file, not more time to pay.

-• For a refund status, use Where’s My Refund and check only once a day.
+• For refund timing, check Where’s My Refund and avoid checking more than once a day.

 Where to start